 Information on the medical requirements for a licensed Air Traffic Controller.

 Anyone wishing to become an Air Traffic Control Officer (ATCO) will need to obtain a European Class 3 medical certificate as part of the licensing requirements.
-The initial medical examination must be carried out at either the UK CAA Aeromedical Centre (AeMC) or NATS, Swanwick, Hampshire.
+The initial medical examination must be carried out at one of the following sites

 Any UK Class 1 medical certificates issued to ATCOs prior to 1 September 2009 will be valid until the expiry date on the certificate.
 Thereafter, these ATCOs shall undertake medical examinations to European Class 3 renewal/revalidation standards.

 Requirements for European Class 3 Medical Certification (Eurocontrol)

 The minimum age for the initial issue of a European Class 3 Medical Certificate is 17.

 The initial medical examination, which must be carried out at one of the AeMCs above, takes half a day and includes:

 Please see our Scheme of Charges